API Errors

 Network errors occur when there is a problem establishing or maintaining a connection to the CDP API at the network layer.
 These errors are distinct from API service errors - they indicate that your request never reached the CDP API or was blocked before it could be processed.Understanding Network Errors

-When you encounter a network error via the CDP SDK, you’ll receive aNetworkError
+When you encounter a network error via the CDP SDK, you’ll receive aNetworkError object with:

 Types of Network Errors

-1. IP Blocked (network_ip_blocked
+1. IP Blocked (network_ip_blocked)

 Your IP address has been blocked at the gateway level.